Monday, March 25, 2019

 For what it’s worth, I do think they add something extra to the AC/DC formula, mostly unbound energy.
 These songs don’t just rock, they blow up in your face without remorse!
 There’s an almost reckless drive to the whole thing that makes it very fun and exciting, nearly infectious, really.
 Just one of those times where the more I listened, the more it clicked!
 If you’re looking for some real straight-forward, fist-pumping rock music, pick this up!

-Dragonland - The Battle in the Ivory Plains
+Dragonland - The Battle of the Ivory Plains

 I remember coming cross Dragonland when I first discovered power metal and was just checking out any band with fantasy elements.
 At the time, I didn’t think much of them, but liked a few of their songs, and then moved on to other bands.
 It had been quite a while since I’d really listened to them, so I decided to revisit their first album.